dagrubi/SelfDriving_T1P2/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
+As exmaple four traffic signs are shown.
+The label can be found in signnames.csv
+![Example 1][image1]

+The brighntess and contrast of the picture is different.
+On most pictures the traffic sign is in the center of the picture.
+Due to the various brightness and contrast the training data set is usable for deep learning approaches.

-It is a bar chart showing how the data ...
+It is a bar chart shows the distirbution of the training data.
+The xlabel represents the number of classes as defined in signnames.csv.

-![alt text][image1]
+![Histogramm][image2]

 ###Design and Test a Model Architecture